Don't Give Up on your dream

 I would like to start with my experience in sports, particularly in gymnastics, because this has always been my greatest passion in life.
 Being involved in this sport established the foundation of many other interests, such as coaching gymnastics, teaching physical education and promoting physical activity in schools, as well as studying and researching areas which can maximise sports performance and improve general health and well-being through exercise and nutrition.

-I have never been an elite athlete, yet I consider my achievements to be quite significant based on the following circumstances.
-Diagnosed with Perthes disease at a young age (a condition where the top of the thigh bone in the hip joint softens and stops functioning), I had been told by physicians not to practise any physical activities, and was even prevented from participating in physical education classes.
-It is said that when there is nothing to lose, you can only win.
-You are already naked and there is no reason not to follow your heart: from disability at a young age to taking part at the national level of the professional sport.
-So, Never Give Up!
+I have never been an elite athlete (the ones who are paid to represent their club or country in professional competitions), yet I consider my achievements to be quite significant based on the following circumstances: diagnosed with Perthes disease at a young age (a condition where the top of the thigh bone in the hip joint softens and stops functioning), I had been told by physicians not to practise any physical activities, and was even prevented from participating in physical education classes at school.
+It is said that when there is nothing to lose, you can only win!
+And as the American business magnate Steve Jobs put it, 'you are already naked and there is no reason not to follow your heart': from disability at a young age to taking part at the national level of the professional sport.
+Never Give Up!
 And I didn't!

-One of my biggest and lifetime goals was to attain the highest possible level of degree worldwide, the PhD degree.
-On 30th of May 2018, at the age of 30, I defended my dissertation and I was admited to the degree of Doctor of Philosophy.
+One of my greatest lifetime goals was to attain the highest possible level of degree worldwide, the PhD degree.
+On 30th of May 2018, at the age of 30, I defended my dissertation and I was admited to the degree of Doctor of Philosophy, and then in November that year, I was awarded the PhD certificate.
 At that very moment, one dream came true.
-But let me start a few years earlier...
-I started demonstrating a genuine interest in science and scientific work some years ago during my four-year course for a Bachelor's Degree at the National Sports Academy, 'Vassil Levski' - Sofia.
+But let me start a few years earlier.
+I started demonstrating a genuine interest in science and scientific work some years ago during my four-year course for a Bachelor's Degree in Sports and Physical Education at the National Sports Academy, 'Vassil Levski' - Sofia.

 Amongst my favourite subjects at university were: Functional Anatomy, Biochemistry, Biomechanics and the Analysis of Sports Techniques, Sports Medicine, Physiology, Physiotherapy, Psychology, and the Theory and Methods of Sports Training.
 My growing motivation and interests were stimulated by warm comments and friendly encouragement from teachers and lecturers in different departments at the Sports Academy.
 Some lecturers highlighted my diligence, which can be witnessed in my very highly praised notebooks with colourful diagrams and illustrations.